Dr. Hayley Wickenheiser

-A first-ballot Hockey Hall of Fame inductee, Wickenheiser’s hockey IQ is highly respected in both the male and female game.
-She made hockey history as the first female player to notch a point in a men’s professional game.
+A first-ballot Hockey Hall of Fame inductee, Wickenheiser’s hockey IQ is highly respected.
+She made hockey history as the first woman to notch a point in a men’s professional game.
 She was also the first woman in history to have played in/coached at four NHL development camps with the Philadelphia Flyers, the Edmonton Oilers, and the Toronto Maple Leafs.
 Wickenheiser joined the Leafs as assistant director of player development in 2018 before being promoted to assistant general manager in 2022.

 Wickenheiser’s ascent to the top of her sport started in Shaunavon, Saskatchewan where at age 15 she became the youngest member chosen for the Canadian Women’s National Team.
 Her Olympic career spanned 23 years, five Olympic medals, and two sports as she also competed in softball at the 2000 Games.
 In 2014, Wickenheiser was Canada’s official flag bearer at the Sochi Olympics and served on the International Olympic Committee’s Athletes Commission.

 In 2017, Wickenheiser announced her retirement from the National Women’s Team.
 In addition to her work with the Leafs, she is now a resident medical doctor in family medicine — a pursuit she has dreamt of her whole life.
 She is also a bestselling author having released her first book Over the Boards: Lessons from the Ice in 2021.